SimonCropp/Argon/docs/QueryingLINQtoJSON.md

 <alert class="note">
         <para><codeEntityReference>M:Argon.Linq.JToken.Children</codeEntityReference> returns all the children of a token.
 If it is a
-        JObject it will return a collection of properties to work with, and if it is a JArray you will get a collection of the array's values.</para>
+        JObject it will return a collection of properties to work with, and if it is a JArray a collection of the array's values will be returned.</para>
 </alert>

 <code lang="cs" source="..\Src\Tests\Documentation\LinqToJsonTests.cs" region="LinqToJsonQuerying" title="Querying JSON" />